Intrinsic Instabilities in Fermi Glasses

-Assuming that the interaction is weak enough we study the system in first-order perturbation theory.
-In this case the wavefunctions of the system remain as eigenstates of $H_0$ and the $H'$ only provides energy corrections to the eigenstates which are specified by the occupation numbers $\{n_{k\sigma}\}$ of $H_0$.
-The resulting (Hartree-Fock) energy is
+For very weak interaction we can study the system in first-order perturbation theory.
+In this case the wavefunctions of the system remain as eigenstates of $H_0$ and $H'$ only provides energy corrections to the eigenstates which are specified by the occupation numbers $\{n_{a\sigma}\}$ of $H_0$.
+The resulting first-order energy takes the form